dencelkbabu/Parakeet-ASR-FastAPI/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## 🙏 Acknowledgements
+- This project is a fork of and based on the original:  [Parakeet-ASR-FastAPI](https://github.com/pnivek/Parakeet-ASR-FastAPI) by [Kevin](https://github.com/pnivek).
+- Special thanks to the original author for their work.

 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) for the Parakeet ASR model
 - [FastAPI](https://fastapi.tiangolo.com/) for the web framework